chhiara/git-annex-tutorial/README.md

 ssh user@<remote-ip>
 ```

 Clone the repository from the local to the remote host.
-Let's assume the remote machine on which you are cloning the repository is hosted by your instituition and it ussually called clusterone.
-You may want to add this name in the description of the repository in the init command, to easily indetify it in the future:
+Let's assume the remote machine on which you are cloning the repository is hosted by your instituition and it ussually called UniServer.
+You may want to add this name in the description of the repository in the init command, to easily indentify it in the future:

 ```shell
 git clone user@<local-ip>:trial-annex trial-annex/